Why Study Economics?

 Additional Opportunities for Economics Majors

-After the completion of the fall semester, the department awards the Ankrim-Miller scholarship to a first-year student who has successfully completed a principles course and who has an expressed interest in economics.
+After the completion of the fall semester, the department awards the Ankrim-Miller scholarship to a first-year student who has successfully completed a principles course and who has expressed an interest in economics.
 The department gives four other awards annually: The Ben B. Cheney Leadership Award, the Stanley and Terryl Brue Endowed Scholarship, the Donald F. Reiman Scholarship, and a Senior Award to the senior economics major with the highest grade point average.
 More information about these awards may be found here.

 Omicron Delta Epsilon Honorary Society

-PLU sponsors an Eta chapter of ODE.
+PLU sponsors the Eta chapter of ODE.
 This society is another mark of an excellent program and the effort made by the faculty to recognize and reward outstanding work by students.
 Membership is open to a junior economics major with a GPA of at least a 3.70 or senior economics major with a minimum 3.50 GPA.

-Faculty members work with the Cooperative Education Office of PLU as well as corporate and government organizations in developing internship opportunities for economics majors.
+In conjunction with PLU’s Academic Internships Office, faculty work with corporate and government organizations to develop internship opportunities for economics majors.
 Local internship partners include the Russell Investment Group, the Pierce County Economic Development Council and the Parkland Light & Water Company.